pete-jobson/github-slideshow/_posts/0000-01-02-pete-jobson.md

 layout: slide
 title: "Welcome to our pete jobson's slide!"
 ---
-My text is now better than before
+My slide is now better than before
 Use the left arrow to go back!